hoangKnLai/vscode-ipython/README.md

   - Added dedicated terminal feature (issue #33)
   - Fixed a bug with `IPython` tag in terminal name sometime fails to change causing failure in identifying `IPython` enabled terminal
+- Updated this README.md with more introductory info
 - Other general fixes and minor changes

 ### 2023.9.x